Amanda Hickey: Early life and education

 Amanda Sanford Hickey was born into a Quaker family on 28 August 1838 in Rhode Island.
 After the death of her father, she moved with her mother to Scipioville in Cayuga County, New York, and attended the Friends' Academy in Union Springs, New York.

 After graduating from the Friends' Academy, Hickey spent a year studying Greek and earning money from the cultivation of a vegetable garden.
 She then began working as a teacher at the Hawland School in Union Springs, while studying medicine on her own.

 In 1868 or 1869, Hickey enrolled in the Woman's Medical College of Pennsylvania in Philadelphia, where she studied for one year.
 She interned at the New England Hospital for Women and Children in Boston, where she studied obstetrics under the instruction of Lucy Ellen Sewall and Marie Elizabeth Zakrzewska.
 Her colleagues at the hospital included Emma Louise Call and Eliza Mosher.

 In 1872, Hickey graduated with the highest honors from the University of Michigan Medical School, becoming the first female graduate of the institution.
+Hickey was able to graduate in two years because she had already accumulated credits before she entered the university.
 Hickey wrote her thesis on puerperal eclampsia.
 In his graduation speech, Henry F. Lyster honored Hickey by saying, "It is my pleasing duty to welcome to the profession a woman coming from these halls."
 Some male students reportedly fired spitballs at Hickey as she received her diploma.